guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 You [pay tax on income from an annuity](/tax), just like you do on your salary.
 You may also pay administration charges.

-If the insurer you bought your annuity with goes bust you'll be covered for 90% by the [Financial Services Compensation Scheme](http://www.fscs.org.uk/what-we-cover/).
+If the insurer you bought your annuity with goes bust you’ll be covered for 90% by the [Financial Services Compensation Scheme](http://www.fscs.org.uk/what-we-cover/).

 ###Your next steps